matteoproietti1/AirBbB_Analysis/README.md

 </details>

-### Final conclusions
+### Further consideration
-From this analysis, we can find some more interest finding, summarized in the following dashboard, which the interactive version can be found on [Tableau Public](https://public.tableau.com/app/profile/matteo.proietti8500/viz/MilanAirBnBOverview/DashboardMilan#1).
+From this analysis, the data available allow us to gather some more interest finding, summarized in the following dashboard, which the interactive version can be found on [Tableau Public](https://public.tableau.com/app/profile/matteo.proietti8500/viz/MilanAirBnBOverview/DashboardMilan#1).
 <details><summary>View the Dashboard</summary>
 <img src="https://github.com/matteoproietti1/AirBnB_Analysis/assets/169601063/630b0bab-4c8d-4675-ba19-93414a70ea63" alt="CheapExp" width="1000">

-as we can see, the hosts who own the most listings are the same hosts who also own it in the most crowded neighborhood, albeit in different order.
+As we can see, the hosts who own the most listings are the same hosts who also own it in the most crowded neighborhood, albeit in different order.
 </details>

-### Further consideration
-The data